MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/view-user-details.md

 To find a detailed view of a user's profile:

+1. On the [Kaizala management portal](https://manage.kaiza.la), from the left navigation bar, select **Directory**.
-1. Select **Directory**.
-Then select a user from the user list for your organization.
+2. Select a user from the user list for your organization.
-2. Select the user to see the user's details.
+3. Select the user to see the user's details.

 On a user's details page, you can find: